GridPlus/lattice-eth2-utils/README.md

   // Optional `networkInfo` may also be included
 }

-// Get a stringified JSON object which may be broadcast const changeJSON = await BLSToExecutionChange.generate(client, path, opts);
+// Get a JSON object which can be written to a .json file and sent to your
+// consensus client to execute the change const changeJSON = await BLSToExecutionChange.generate(client, path, opts);
 ```